Bard PowerPort Lawsuit: 2026 Update, Eligibility and How to File

-Bard PowerPort lawsuits allege that manufacturing issues with the device caused serious injuries.
-According to legal filings, the company neglected to inform patients of risks like blood clots, hemorrhage, infection, punctures to the heart and more.
+Bard PowerPort lawsuits allege that manufacturing issues with some chemo ports caused serious injuries.
+According to legal filings, the company neglected to inform patients of risks like catheter fracture, blood clots, device migration, infection and more.

 If you or your loved one suffered serious injuries after your Bard PowerPort device failed, you may be entitled to compensation.
 Get a free case review.